AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.2/README.md

   - Execute the filter query to retrieve the log entries.
   - Locate the log entry corresponding to your incident modification.
   -
-- **Result: ✅ – The audit log now displays comprehensive details for each field modification, see screenshot
+- **Result: ✅ – The audit log now displays comprehensive details for each field modification**, see screenshot